 From the user-defined MAKE series, the psychological research-backed E series, the attempt to tune for specific genres and molding in metal with the B series, to the D8000 headphones where A8000 is derived from, it takes a long way before Final incorporates all the merits of the previous works enabled by the latest pure Beryllium drivers and announces the A8000.

 This time we will dive into Final’s new proprietary Perceptual Transparent Measurement (PTM) evaluation methodology and its Tetra-Chamber construction.
 With the A8000 we are not only reviewing a new IEM but also a new driver consisting of a pure Beryllium membrane and dynamic driver unit design.

 The A8000 has a theme, to reproduce transparent, upbeat sound, quite like what you would expect from something like Stax headphones.

 It began when Final experimented with the reconstruction of physical measurement and subjective evaluation methodologies, done on the E series earlier.
 With the A8000, Final develops a new evaluation index for their subjective evaluation methodology, where the frequency response is predominant amongst factors that determine perceived sound quality.

 Final explains that some sound impressions cannot be explained by the existing model, for example, “transparency” in classical music, which suggests clear sound even when the instrument is at a distant position.
-A8000 aims at sounding crystal clear in tone and Final is aiming at creating an “uplifting experience”.
+A8000 aims to sound crystal clear in tone and Final aims at creating an “uplifting experience”.

 ‘Tuning For All Music’